 - Cut a 28″ x 72″ rectangle from the print fabric.
 Fussy cut to center the motif.

-- Cut a 28″ by 72″ rectangle from the second print or striped fabric.
+- Cut a 28″ x 72″ rectangle from the second print or striped fabric.
 Fussy cut to center the motif or stripes.

 - From the remaining striped fabric, fussy cut THREE strips 3″ wide x 72″ long.
 We centered a stripe on each strip.